-

 nIDP = AFX_IDP_INTERNAL_FAILURE:#define AFX_IDP_INTERNAL_FAILURE 0xF108 // general failure

-Usually you don't end up here.
+Usually you do not end up here.
 But there are cases where it happens.
 I have one example which was difficult to debug: An existing MFC based app upgraded to a ribbon control using a release build with static linking.
 Dynamic linked release builds and all debug builds are not affected.

 It all starts at theInitInstance()of your app when you load the main frame:pFrame->LoadFrame(IDR_MAINFRAME, WS_OVERLAPPEDWINDOW | FWS_ADDTOTITLE, NULL, NULL);